Why You Should Start Drinking Rooibos Tea

 Why Is Rooibos the Best Tea for Pregnancy?

-There is a question that is often repeated in our communication channels: can I drink tea while pregnant?
 The answer is simple and quick: yes, you can drink tea, but without theine.
 It’s okay to drink red or green tea, but it’s better to drink an infusion or a rooibos.

 Why?
 Because they do not have theine.
 You can rest assured that not all infusions are valid, but any variety of rooibos, both red and green.
 This is what doctors say.
 But do you want to know why rooibos is the best tea for pregnancy?

-Above all, because of the beneficial properties that this infusion originating from Africa has for pregnant women.
 Taking into account that taking care of your diet and being cautious with the food you eat so as not to harm the baby’s health is one of the biggest concerns of pregnant women, it is worth mentioning some of the reasons why rooibos tea is allowed at this stage of your life.

 Rooibos is a natural digestive stimulant, which is characterized by its antioxidant properties, which promote circulation and help, therefore, to reduce varicose veins during pregnancy.